CodeSecure-Inc/vscode-codesonar/README.md

 You will be prompted to save the SARIF file on your local machine.
 You can save the file anywhere, but it can be easier to use a subdirectory in your source folder.
 Once saved, the file will be opened in the SARIF viewer and you can begin assessing warnings.

-## Step 5: Acheieve Repeatable Analyses with a Task
+## Step 5: Achieve Repeatable Analyses with a Task
 If you want to have CodeSonar analyze your code as a VSCode *Task*, you can start from this one and customize to your specific needs:

 ### On-prem hub